cloud-gov/cf-hello-worlds/README.md

     stack: cflinuxfs2
     ```
 1. Visit your app with your browser at the URL assigned to your app.
 In the example above, that would be: e.g. https://php-random-words.app.cloud.gov

+All of examples produce web applications that respond "Hello World from &lt;framework&gt;" on their index page.

 ## See also